orstavik/JoiComponents/book/chapter4_slottable/Problem_SlotchangeEavesdropping.md

   });
 }
 ```

-## Example: GrandpaInAFrame

-In this example we set up a group of custom elements that chain their `<SLOT>` nodes.
-The resulting custom element `<family-photo>` will
+ * The only drawback/dependency of this function is that the custom element
-frame an image in a wooden (brown) frame with a bronze (yellow) label.
-The `<family-photo>` custom element also uses the `NaiveSlotchangeMixin` to
-log every time an element is slotted.

-In the example we will also *delay* the callback until the first `requestAnimationFrame`.
-This drops all the initial slotchange events so we only see the `slotchange` events for the
-dynamically added nodes.
+   that it is applied to, must have an open `.shadowRoot`.

+## Example: GrandpaInAFrame without SlotchangeEavesdropping

+We conclude this chapter with our previous example, corrected not to eavesdrop on indirect grandchild
-We will return in force to the initial `slotchange` events in the next chapter:
+`slotchange` events.
+In the next chapter we will look at the multitude of initial `slotchange` events
+that you see in the example, why they arise and how to best resolve the issue:
 [Problem: DeclarativeResolution](Problem_DeclarativeResolution.md).

 ```html